 Immediately After Procedure

 About 15 minutes, but timing will depend on the size of the stricture

 Throat pain is common in the first 24 hours.
 Medicine and home care can help.

 At the Care Center

-You will be watched by the healthcare staff while you recover.
-They will check to make sure your gag reflex is working as it should.
-The gag reflex keeps you from choking.
+After the procedure, the staff may check to make sure your gag reflex is working as it should.

 Call Your Doctor

 - Signs of infection, such as fever or chills

 - Been coughing up blood or vomiting blood